-When we saw that one of his Gigs reached over 1,000 positive reviews with zero negative reviews, we had to share it with you guys.
-Doesn’t this look awesome!
+Adam, aka twistedweb123 is a Top Rated Seller who has done just that through a range of Gigs from social media design and website optimization to business tips.
+When we saw that one of his Gigs reached over 1,000 positive reviews with zero negative reviews, we just had to showcase him.

 You need to make sure your Gig instructions are well written.
 There are a few rules I follow when writing instructions: